Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Assess your pet's health.
 At the end of three weeks, does it look and behave in a healthy manner?
 If so, then the time has arrived to transfer it to the pond

 - Compare water conditions between the pond and tub.
 Temperature must be 70 degrees or higher and mustn't differ by more than five degrees.
-Similarly, pH values from the two waters must not have a greater difference than 0.2
+Similarly, pH values from the two waters must not have a greater difference than 0.2.
+If the outdoor pond water isn't warm enough, consider leaving your koi in the tub until the days are warmer.

 - Switch off the quarantine heater.
 Leave overnight and test the temperature again in the morning.
 If the pond-tub difference is more than five degrees (but not too much), bag your koi

-- A gentle way is to use a bowl.
-It's easy to slip under the fish.
+- Use a bowl to catch your fish.
+Bowls are a gentle method, since it's easy to slip one under the fish.
 Once caught, pour it into an already partially filled bag.
 The water volume should accommodate the koi without making the bag too heavy.
-Tie off with a rubber band
+Tie off with a rubber band.

 - Float the bag in the pond for around 20 minutes and away from direct sunlight (you don't want cooked koi).
 Then, release your pet into the pond!